toastdeini/Wikipedia-article-quality/README.md

 Over the course of its twenty-plus-year existence, Wikipedia's reputation has gradually evolved from that of a [digital "Wild West"](https://www.cnn.com/2009/TECH/08/26/wikipedia.editors/index.html), [replete with misinformation](https://usatoday30.usatoday.com/news/opinion/editorials/2005-11-29-wikipedia-edit_x.htm), to that of a [meticulously curated](https://en.wikipedia.org/wiki/Vandalism_on_Wikipedia#Prevention) and (generally) reliable resource for [fact-checking](https://en.wikipedia.org/wiki/Wikipedia_and_fact-checking) & bird's-eye/survey-level research.

 The site's reliability and ongoing improvement can be attributed, in large part, to the fastidiousness of Wikipedia's volunteer editors, who have been using Bayesian statistics for at least fifteen years now to identify ["vandalism"](https://en.wikipedia.org/wiki/Wikipedia:Vandalism) - bad-faith edits "deliberately intended to obstruct" the distribution of verifiable, open-source knowledge - with scripts like [ClueBot](https://en.wikipedia.org/wiki/User:ClueBot_NG).
+The steadily increasing proportion of "[good articles](https://en.wikipedia.org/wiki/Wikipedia:Good_article_statistics)" is the direct result of a concerted, altruistic effort by English speakers across the world to create an accessible, democratized encyclopedia.

+Regrettably, not everyone who fires up their computer (or phone!) to edit Wikipedia has equally noble intentions.
+Though the site's policy makes clear that Wikipedia is "[**not** a soapbox or means of promotion](https://en.wikipedia.org/wiki/Wikipedia:What_Wikipedia_is_not#Wikipedia_is_not_a_soapbox_or_means_of_promotion)" (emphasis mine), upwards of 20,000 articles on the site fail to purport a neutral point of view, and hundreds of these "[articles with a promotional tone](https://en.wikipedia.org/wiki/Category:Articles_with_a_promotional_tone)" are identified monthly by editors and everyday visitors.

+Articles with a slanted perspective present a threat not only to Wikipedia's credibility as a source of knowledge, but also to the average user: without prior knowledge of the subject at hand, how can a reader know if the information they're getting is objective, other than by intuition?
+This is where machine learning and natural language processing (NLP) enter the picture: a model trained on data that represents the contents of **both "good" and "promotional" articles** will be able to forecast whether a body of text meets an encyclopedic editorial standard, or if the text is likely to be marked by readers as "promotional" and thus not useful.

+The final model classifies unseen documents with an accuracy rate hovering **just above 90%** using a term importance (TF-IDF) vectorizer and a classifier that combines multinomial naive Bayes with the popular `XGBoost` library.
+Users inputting a passage of text into the application that employs this model can be confident that, nine times out of ten, they will know almost immediately if a given Wikipedia is written from a sufficiently neutral point of view, or if the article is more like a glorified advertisement.

 ## Business Problem